 3. Get all your documents in order

-You’ll need all of your paperwork to be organized before getting into franchising and opening up shop.
-Go through your documents and check if all of your permits, contracts, identification, and even receipts if necessary for an extra layer of credibility.
+You’ll need all of your paperwork to be organized before getting into franchising and opening up a shop.
+Go through your documents and check if all of your permits, contracts, identification and even receipts if necessary for an extra layer of credibility.
 A sign of a good business owner is a keen eye and a knack for organization, so this should be a head start for you.
 If you can, make scanned copies as well.

 Getting your documents ready is also useful if you wish to set up a physical branch for your franchise.
 Things like setting up requests for proposals for architecture firms, zoning permits, and the like have to all be in one handy folder (digital and physical), so you won’t run into any unwanted confusion.
 And double-check papers whenever you do a bit of cleaning up at home!
 You never know which documents you might be throwing out.